- 1 1/2 tablespoons dry active yeast

 In a food processor fitted with the dough blade, pulse the whole-wheat flour, 2 cups all-purpose flour and the sea salt.
 Add 1 egg and the yeast mixture and pulse in 10-second intervals until the dough comes together, about 3 pulses.
 Turn out onto a floured board.
 Knead 10 to 12 times, adding up to 3/4 cup more flour if the dough is too sticky.
 Cut the dough into 4 equal portions; cover with a clean towel.

 On a floured board, roll out one piece of dough into a 14-by-11-inch rectangle, 1/4 inch thick, with a shorter side facing you.
-Sprinkle 2 tablespoons cheddar across the middle of the dough; fold the bottom third of the dough over the cheese, then sprinkle another 2 tablespoons cheddar over the folded part.
-Fold the top third of the dough over the cheese.
+Spread 1/4 cup Nutella across the middle of the dough.
+Fold the bottom third of the dough over the Nutella, then sprinkle 1/2 cup coconut over the folded part.
+Fold the top third of the dough over the coconut.
 Reroll the dough into a 14-by-11-inch rectangle.
 Cut into seven 11-by-2-inch strips.

 One at a time, pinch the cut long edges of each strip together and roll into a 12-inch rope with your hands.
 Transfer the rope to a baking sheet lined with parchment paper.
 Grab the ends and bring them toward each other, forming a U shape, then cross the left end over the right end to make a pretzel shape.
 Cross the left end over the right again to make a twist in the middle.

 Beat the remaining egg in a bowl.
-Brush the pretzels with the egg; sprinkle with poppy seeds, sesame seeds, onion flakes and coarse salt.
+Mix the sugar, chile powder, cinnamon, cloves and cayenne in another bowl.
+Brush the pretzels with the egg; sprinkle with the spice mixture.
 Bake until browned, 16 to 18 minutes, checking on the pretzels every 5 minutes to avoid overbaking.

 Photograph by Victor Schrager